supriyarajak/Data_Scientist/README.md

 # Data_Scientist
-This is my first Git repository to familar this environment.
+This is my first Git repository to familiar this environment.